-Recently, I asked the women in our community to share their questions about makeup for women over 60.
-We had some great questions, including one from Carol, who asked about facial hair removal.
+When I asked the women in our community to share their questions about makeup for women over 60, there was one from Carol, who asked about facial hair removal.
 So, to help investigate this issue, I turned to my good friend, Ariane Poole.

 There are many mysteries that women over 60 have to deal with.
 Why is it so difficult to lose weight as we get a little older, even when we are eating less?
 Which parallel universe do all of our socks disappear into?
 Why does the hair on our heads tend to get thinner, while the hair on our faces gets thicker?